call 01423 799 960

 In this article we look at the regulations that apply to the use of side rails, and what you need to look out for to ensure the patient is kept safe at all times.

-Bed side rails are designed to keep patients safe who are under supervised care, and may be at risk of falling out of bed.
+Bed side rails are designed to keep patients safe who may be at risk of falling out of bed.
 This is particularly relevant to those who have dementia or other neurological impairments which make them less aware of their actions.
 Bed rails come in different types and lengths, some are split, mesh, transparent, or padded for mental health care.

 Care must be taken however to ensure they do not pose an entrapment hazard to the patient, by getting their head or limbs stuck between the gaps in the side rails or between the side rail and the bed itself.
 This is where the regulations come into play to prevent this happening.